Coburg City Oval

-The oval is open to the citizens of Moreland and all others.
+The oval is open to the citizens of Merri-bek and all others.
 The oval sits inside the wider G. A. Bridges Reserve, which includes a leisure centre, a bowls club and a former trugo club.

-In 2018, following the efforts of the Coburg Football Club, and local residents the State Government of Victoria along with the City of Moreland announced a joint $6million investment into the redevelopment of the oval's grandstand and changerooms, set to commence in 2020 with further funding to be announced by both the Australian Football League and Cricket Australia.
-Once completed, the venue will once again be a modern and Female friendly football and cricket facility.
-Once locked away from the citizens of Coburg, City Oval is now a true Peoples Ground.
+In 2018, following the efforts of the Coburg Football Club, and local residents the State Government of Victoria along with the City of Moreland announced a joint $6million investment into the redevelopment of the oval's grandstand and changerooms, which commenced in 2020.

+In March 2014, Piranha signed a major sponsorship agreement, including ground naming rights, and renamed the oval Piranha Park.
+In March 2025, Coburg partnered with Barry Plant Coburg, signing a five-year agreement to rename the oval Barry Plant Park.